MASSACHUSETTS

 CURRENT CRIMINAL SOL

-In Massachusetts, there is no criminal SOL for trafficking and many sex abuse felonies and an SOL of six years from the offense for all remaining felonies and misdemeanors.
+CSA: There is no SOL for many sex abuse felonies and an SOL of 6 years from the offense for all remaining felonies and misdemeanors.

 CRIMINAL SOL SNAPSHOT